-- Offers new or prospective students greater transparency with regard to training and career outcomes
+- Offer new or prospective students greater transparency in training and career outcomes

-- Locates alumni for possible participation in professional development opportunities for students and postdocs
+- Track alumni so they might help with professional development opportunities for students and postdocs

-- Identifies career mentors for current doctoral students
+- Identify career mentors for current doctoral students

-- Facilitates continuous program improvements and academic program review
+- Facilitate continuous program improvements and academic program review

-- Supports training grant application needs and accreditation requirements
+- Support training grant application needs and accreditation requirements

 Types of Data Collection Tools

-Integrated databases: Programs often have data stored in disparate locations: University Human Resources, departments, the graduate school, a postdoc office, digital individual development plans, survey systems, and external databases such as LinkedIn.
+Programs often have data stored in disparate locations: human resources, academic departments, the graduate school office, a postdoc office, digital individual development plans, survey systems, and external databases such as LinkedIn.
 Data structures can integrate content from all of these sources to provide one central location for information on pre- and post-graduate progress.
 For example, Wayne State University uses Salesforce to merge data from all of these sources.
 Moreover, they scour the internet for additional information on alumni and email alumni an annual census to ensure they have up-to-date data.
-Data are used for internal decisions, external reports and showcased on their data dashboard.
+Data are used for internal decisions, external reports, and are showcased on their data dashboard.

 Data collection can be as simple as an annual survey or as involved as an integrated data system or time-intensive case study project.
 Each school will have different needs, resources, students and cultures, and thus different participant tracking processes.
 Regardless of your approach, your program and trainees will benefit from data on career outcomes and program strengths.